Joseline Hernandez: Personal life

-She is also of Afro-Puerto Rican descent.

 She and Stevie initially claimed to have married in 2013.
 However, Stevie J admitted in 2016 that the marriage was faked for publicity and in court documents released later that year, Joseline confirmed they were in a long-term relationship and never legally married.
-The couple's break up was documented in Love & Hip Hop: Atlanta's fifth season, although they have reconciled on-and-off since then.
+The couple's break up was documented in Love & Hip Hop: Atlantas fifth season, although they have reconciled on-and-off since then.

 During filming of Love & Hip Hop: Atlantas fifth season reunion, Hernandez revealed she was pregnant with Stevie's sixth child.
 She gave birth to their daughter on December 28, 2016.

 In April 2019, it was reported that Hernandez was dating music producer Robin Ingouma, known professionally as Balistic Beats.
 The couple got engaged later that year.

+In June of 2023, Hernandez was arrested for several misdemeanors, resisting arrest with violence, and two counts of battery on a law enforcement officer in Fort Lauderdale, Florida.